-Minutes of all meetings shall be prepared and shall include a record of the attendance of members and the vote taken on each matter.
-Any action items voted on in the minutes shall be forwarded to the Medical Executive Committee or other designated committee and Governing Board.
-Each committee shall maintain a permanent file of the minutes of each meeting.
+Minutes of meetings shall be prepared and shall include a record of the attendance of members and the vote taken on each matter.
+Any action items voted on in the minutes shall be forwarded to the Medical Executive Committee or other designated committee and Oversight

+Committee.
+Each committee shall maintain a file of the minutes of each meeting.
 When meetings are held with outside entities, access to minutes shall be limited as necessary to preserve the protections from discovery, as provided by California law.

-11.7 ATTENDANCE REQUIREMENTS
+11.7 ATTENDANCE

-11.7-1 Regular Attendance Requirements
+11.7.1 Regular Attendance Expected

-Each member of a Medical Staff category required to attend meetings under Article 3.3, Prerogatives and Responsibilities, shall be required to attend four (4) general staff meetings during the two-year reappointment period.
+Each member of a Medical Staff category is expected to attend and participate at meetings under Article 3.3, Prerogatives and Responsibilities, including general staff meetings during the two-year reappointment period.
+Failure to attend meetings may be deemed to be a waiver of the ability for the member to assert objections regarding matters discussed and decided at those meetings.